jonathankowalski/dconstructor/README.md

 The purpose of Dconstructor is to free you from certain portions of code which do not serve in much, the happiness of developers as a matter of fact.

 Indeed nowadays, we repeat many things, in the properties, in the signature of the constructor, in the body of the constructor.
-Yet to repeat it is null, time to dconstructor KISS
+Repeat is null, time to dconstructor KISS

 ## Without DI